CUCyber/presentations/misc/social-engineering.md

 ## 2. Developing Relationships

 * Insert yourself into their life
-* Put yourself into a position of trust (expand on different positions like authority and submission)
+* Put yourself into a position of trust
+	- Authority
+	- Submission
+	- Peer

 ## 3. Exploitation